Table of contents

 Error code 404

-The presence of 404 errors can affect a site’s ranking by losing the value conveyed by links, known as “link juice.”
+404 errors can affect a site’s ranking by losing the value conveyed by links, known as “link juice.”
 This is especially true when links from high-quality sources lead to pages that no longer exist.
 This situation results in the potential SEO value of these links being wasted, as the links no longer redirect to active, valuable content.
 In turn, too many 404 errors encountered by robots can affect the indexing process of a site.
 Search engines may view numerous 404 errors as an indicator of poor site management or neglect.
 In extreme cases, if the majority of a site generates 404 errors, this can lead robots to judge that the site is unreliable or of little value, which will negatively affect the site’s positioning in search results.

 In the context of technical SEO, it is worth responding to these errors as follows:

 • repair links – identify and repair broken links within the site.
-If the links lead to pages that have been moved, update them to point to the new URLs,
+If the links lead to pages that have been moved, update them to point to the new URLs

 • add 301 redirects – for pages that have been permanently moved or removed, set 301 redirects to the most relevant pages.